 Projects can be contracted at least until the UK formally departs the EU (spring 2019) and will have their funding guaranteed, even when these projects continue after that date.
-The EU Funding team would urge potential applicants to make the most of the opportunity while it still exists and are here to help.
+The Funding Team urge potential applicants to make the most of the opportunity while it still exists and are here to help.
+They can be contacted by emailing email@example.com.

 The European Social Fund (ESF) focusses on better skills provision, improving pathways into and within work, and addressing social inclusion.